10 Things You Should Do After Being Diagnosed with Diabetes

 During this time of transition, you can practice self-care to help support yourself.
 You can try deep breathing techniques or meditation and ensure you give yourself a healthy, daily dose of self-compassion.

 Getting diagnosed with diabetes can be a life-changing moment, but not necessarily in a negative way.
-By connecting with healthcare professionals, making positive changes to your lifestyle, finding affordable medication, and linking up with your community, you may find that you’re thriving in a way you weren’t prior to your diagnosis.
+By connecting with healthcare professionals, making positive changes to your lifestyle, finding affordable medication, and linking up with your community, you may find that you’re thriving in a way you weren’t before your diagnosis.

 Rest assured that there is a lot of support available as long as you reach out and find it.
 And remember that you don’t have to know everything at once.
 Begin by stabilizing your blood sugar, asking questions, and trusting that the little steps you take each day will eventually add up to make huge changes to your health.